Research for the Common Good Symposium celebrates students’ summer research

 As students worked with those organizations during the summer, they developed a research question that responded to a need in the community and collaborated with the community partner on that research.
 Students also received mentorship from Notre Dame faculty members.
 This year, 67 faculty from across campus worked closely with students before, during, and after their summer experiences.

 The research component of NDBridge and Social Concerns Summer Fellowships aligns with Notre Dame’s dedication, as a university, to the pursuit and sharing of truth for its own sake.
-In its commitment to research for the common good, the Center for Social Concerns incorporates the Catholic social teaching principles of human dignity, solidarity, and subsidiarity — all of which are practiced by students in the center’s programs.
+In its commitment to research for the common good, the Institute for Social Concerns incorporates the Catholic social teaching principles of human dignity, solidarity, and subsidiarity — all of which are practiced by students in the institute’s programs.

-Emily Garvey, an assistant director of the Center for Social Concerns who works primarily in the area of justice education, explained, “We want students to ask why there is a need for the organization in the community where they’ve been placed.
+Emily Garvey, an assistant director of the Institute for Social Concerns who works primarily in the area of justice education, explained, “We want students to ask why there is a need for the organization in the community where they’ve been placed.
 What social structure failed or is in need of support such that people in communities need that organization?
 What might responses be that promote community flourishing?
 And what role might the students play in those responses?”

 Five other students shared their research at the symposium on September 19.
 Three worked alongside communities internationally, two collaborated with partners here in the United States.